mercoglianoisidoro/cheatsheet/notes_software_architecture.md

 # Notes on Software Architecture

+## Software Architecture

+The architecture of a software application is its high-level structure, which consists of constituent parts and the dependencies between those parts.

+From wikipedia:
+Software architecture refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
+Each structure comprises software elements, relations among them, and properties of both elements and relations

+From Len Bass:
+The software architecture of a computing system is the set of structures needed to reason about the system, which comprise software elements, relations among them, and properties of both.

+=> architecture = decomposition into parts (elements of the system) and their relationships (relations between elements).

 ## SOLID Principles

 - **Single-Responsibility Principle**: A class should have one and only one reason to change, meaning that a class should have only one job.
 (Separation of concerns.)